-I work on cutting-edge method development in stable isotope geochemistry for applications in paleoenvironmental, paleoecological, and archaeological research.
+I use techniques of stable isotope geochemistry for applications in paleoenvironmental, paleoecological, and archaeological research.

-Persistent and important archaeological questions, such as the extent of meat eating and dairy consumption have not been answered adequately with current techniques, so new method developments are key, as well as a more thorough understanding of current techniques such as nitrogen isotope ratios.
-I am also working on integrating multi-isotope measurements to better constrain diets, and to understand dietary breadth in the past, particularly at critical times in human history, such as just prior to the adoption of agriculture.
+Persistent and important archaeological questions, such as the extent of meat eating and dairy consumption have not been answered adequately with current techniques.
+New method developments are key to answering these questions, as well as a more thorough understanding of current techniques.
+I have an interest in stable isotope ratios as markers of the weaning process.
+I am also working on integrating multiple isotope measurements to better constrain diets, and to understand dietary breadth in the past.

-In addition, I am interested in chemical preparation techniques for radiocarbon dating of bones and tree rings.
-I have also worked on calcium isotope ratios for applications in low-temperature geochemistry, particularly in understanding calcium carbonate precipitates in the cave environment. ….
+I have worked on chemical preparation techniques for radiocarbon dating of bones and tree rings, as well as on calcium isotope ratios for applications in low-temperature geochemistry and past diet.